 The harbourside is where it’s at for the best all-you-can-eat buffet:

-Primarily a bar with a decent beer garden, you may be surprised to find that you can get some fantastic stonebaked pizzas here as well.
+Primarily a bar with a decent beer garden, you may be surprised to find that you can get some fantastic stonebaked pizzas at No.51 as well.
 They have so much choice on offer, from cheesy to meaty to vegetarian-friendly, each with that classic smoky flavour from being stonebaked in the oven.

 And as they’re not technically a restaurant, their prices are very pocket friendly!
 My advice?
 Come for a cider, stay for the pizza.